vinsfan368/spagl/README.md

 # spagl
-Fluorescent single particle tracking aggregate likelihood functions for pure diffusive mixtures
+State arrays for resolving fast mixtures of Brownian motions in short single particle trajectories

 ## What does it do?